-The Office of Residential Life staff is highly committed to providing a positive residence hall environment.
-The Office Residential Life staff consists of the Director, an Assistant Director, Residence Hall Directors, an Office Manager, and Resident Assistants.
-The Office of Residential Life is located in K100 of the Campus Center.
-Office hours are from 9:00 A.M. to 5:00 P.M., Monday through Friday during the regular academic year.
-The professional staff who reside on campus provide evening on-call coverage of the residence halls in case of emergencies.
+The Office of Residential Life staff is dedicated to fostering a positive residence hall environment.
+Our staff consists of the Director, Assistant Directors, Residence Hall Directors, an Office Manager, and Resident Assistants.
+The Office of Residential Life is located in the Student Union, Suite 303.
+Office hours of operation are from 9:00 A.M. to 5:00 P.M., Monday through Friday during the regular academic year.
+Professional staff members who reside on campus provide evening on-call coverage in the event of emergencies in the residence halls.

-Director of Residential Life - The Director of Residential Life is responsible for the overall administration of the residence halls and Office of Residential Life.
+Director of Residential Life: The Director of Residential Life is responsible for the overall administration of the residence halls and Office of Residential Life.
 This includes the management of the budget planning and implementation, staff recruitment, supervision, facilities management and residential programming.
 The Director is also responsible for enhancing the depth of student development in all aspects of the Office's operations.
-The Director supervises one Assistant Director, one Office Manager, five live-in professional staff and thirty (30) Resident Assistants.
+The Director supervises two Assistant Directors, one Office Manager, five to six live-in professional staff and thirty (30) to thirty-two (32) Resident Assistants.

-Assistant Director of Residential Life - The Assistant Director is charged with the responsibility of the Housing Operations of the office.
-This includes room assignments, coordinating with facilities staff, managing the opening and closing of the residence halls and the day to day supervision of the Residential Life operations.
+Assistant Director of Residential Life: The Assistant Director is responsible for the office's Housing Operations.
+This includes room assignments, coordinating with facilities staff, managing the opening and closing of the residence halls and the day-to-day supervision of Residential Life operations.
 The Assistant Director assists the Director in budget preparation, furniture purchases and smooth operation of the residence halls programs.